 How do I make this a lighter meal or side?

-You can take the salad back to its roots - don't use chicken or bacon.
+For those seeking a light Caesar salad option, you can take the salad back to its roots - don't use chicken or bacon.
 The majority of the richness in the dish comes from the dressing, so the less dressing you use the lighter it will be.

 Chicken & Bacon Caesar salad